An Architect’s Guide to Salesforce Integration

 Source: Salesforce

-They can work with the dev team on implementing exactly what the customer requested, and even roll up their sleeves to help deliver it themselves.
+They can work with developers on implementing exactly what the customer requested, and even roll up their sleeves to help deliver it themselves.

 Here’s how Jacqui got her start in the world of Salesforce: